SynapseProject/synapse.docs/docs/run/setup/authorization.md

 |**Allowed**|Explicitly granted access.
 Others implicitly denied.|"Everyone" implicitly allowed.
 |**Denied**|Explicitly denied access.
 Others implicitly allowed.|"Everyone" implicitly allowed.

-In the example below, with an explicit Allow, the "Synapse Admins" group is premitted access to the "AutoUpdate" function of the Admin features.
+In the two examples below, with an explicit Allow, the "Synapse Admins" group is permitted access to the Admin methods.
 The user "steve" (presumably a member of "Synapse Admins") is explicitly denied access, and any other principals are implicitly denied.
+For user "steve," both Provider setups produce the same result since all matching Providers are processed.
+However, for group "Synapse Admins," the second Provider setup also grants access to the Controller and Node methods.

 ```yaml
 WebApi: